ocesa016/BlockChain-101/Ethereum/README.md

 Assumptions:
 ------------
 The package BlockChain-101 was unpacked in C:\BlockChain-101

+*Linux:*  The package BlockChain-101 was unpacked in <your_install_folder>/BlockChain-101-master/
+	 (e.g. /home/user123/Desktop/BlockChain-101-master/)

 If you have unpaked in a different directory edit the file Demo00Server.js